 There are many federal and state laws pertaining to the enhancement, management and protection of the environment.
 Federal projects must comply with applicable environmental laws, regulations, policies, rules and guidance.
-Compliance with these laws would be accomplished upon 30-day public and agency review of this draft EA #561 and associated Finding of No Significant Impact.
-This draft EA is available for public review and comment from December 11, 2020 through January 10, 2021.
+The proposed action has been coordinated with appropriate federal, state, and local agencies and businesses, organizations, and individuals through distribution of a draft copy of EA #561 for a 30-day public review and comment period from December 11, 2020 through January 10, 2021.